 If you’re looking at doing any type of animal tourism, REALLY DO YOUR RESEARCH.
 More often than not, animals are exploited for the benefit of humans.
 And the effects cannot be reversed.

 And when traversing through natural places, choose tour operators that give back to the environment in some way – whether through conservation or education.

 Sometimes reputable companies cost more.
 But isn’t protecting this earth and contributing to a company that is doing good things worth it?
 I sure think so.

 The bad news is that doing research ahead of time is not always foolproof.
 It’s difficult to really learn the motives of a company when you are booking an excursion from the comforts of your own living room thousands of miles away.

 So do the digging in person as well.
-Talk to the company owners.
-Ask the tough questions: Where do the profits go?
+Talk to the tour company owners.
+Ask the tough questions: Who benefits from the profits of this company?
 How are the employees treated?
-Where to the elephants go after all the tourists have left?
+Where do the elephants go after all the tourists have left?

-And evaluate your experience with a critical eye.
-I’ve certainly booked tours through companies who claim to be “protecting the environment”, but the guide throws their trash on the ground.
+Afterward, evaluate your experience with a critical eye as to how it relates to ethical tourism.
+I’ve certainly booked tours through companies who claim to be “protecting the environment”, but turn around the see the guide throwing their trash on the ground.
 And I’ve spoken to employees who don’t feel like they are compensated fairly, despite working for a company that claims to “treat all employees generously”.